 Don’t strain yourself too hard.

-If you are comfortable in doing standing leg extensions, do the leg swings to stimulate the leg muscles and enhance the circulation.
+If you are comfortable doing standing leg extensions, do the leg swings to stimulate the leg muscles and enhance the circulation.

 - Stand straight.